OOI-RCA-APL/ceres/docs/getting-started.md

    )
    ```

-   - The `connection` field is defined as a `Ref[Connection]`, meaning a "reference" to a `Connection` component.
-Within `ceres.yaml`, addresses of components can be passed to reference fields, and Ceres will assign the component automatically on load.
+4. The `connection` field is defined as a `Ref[Connection]`, meaning it accepts a "reference" to a `Connection` component.
+Within `ceres.yaml`, addresses of components can be passed to reference fields and Ceres will assign the component automatically on load.
-   - The `out` specifies the CSV file to write data to.
+5. The `out` field accepts a file system path the driver will write to.
+6. The `Driver` component defines an event listener called `__on_message` using the `@on` decorator. `__on_message` will be invoked whenever a `MessageReceivedEvent` is emitted by the component _assigned to the field_ `connection`, which in the above configuration is our `TCPConnection` `@connection`.

+   _At runtime, `Driver` can use `self.connection` to access the connection component instance.
+For example, the driver could execute `await self.connection.send(b"abc")` to send data to the device over TCP._

+7. `MessageData` is a structured representation of the data received from a single message.
+Here, a `MessageData` can be parsed from a `Message` using the `parse` class method, and we use that method to extract data from each message and write it to file.

+   _`DataObject` is simply a subclass of Pydantic's [`BaseModel`](https://docs.pydantic.dev/latest/concepts/models/) with different default settings, though more functionality may be added over time._

+8. The `MessageData` class's `parse` method creates a `Parser` instance to read data linearly from the message's content.
+You can parse messages however you'd like.
+This example just happens to use `Parser`, which is available to you if you need it.